-A new entrant that wants to apply for free allocation of allowances for Phase 4 has to submit to the CA an application after the start of normal operation of the installation.
+A new entrant that wants to apply for free allocation of allowances for Phase 4 has to submit to the CA an application after the start of normal operation of the new installation.
 When applying for free allocation the operator must provide:

-- All relevant information (for the application for free allowances) and a new entrant's data report that contains the data required in accordance with Annex IV of the FAR for each sub-installation separately.
-The new entrant's report relates to the first calendar year after the start of normal operation. - An MMP that is approved by the CA. - A verification report containing conclusions on the new entrant's data report.
+- All relevant information (for the application for free allowances) and a new entrant's data report that contains the data required in accordance with Annex IV of the FAR split out for each sub-installation.
+The new entrant's report relates to the first calendar year after the start of normal operation. - A MMP that is approved by the CA. - A verification report that states that the new entrant report is verified as satisfactory, containing conclusions on the new entrant's data report.

 The application must specify the date of start of normal operation.
-Verification of the new entrant's report follows the same procedure as the verification of a NIMs baseline report.
+Verification of the new entrant's report follows the same procedure as the verification of a baseline data report.
 A verifier will carry out similar checks and activities to assess whether the new entrant's data report is free from material misstatements and to check the implementation of the MMP.
 However, there are specific elements concerning new entrants that a verifier will have to consider.
-This includes for example an assessment of the start date of normal operation.
-Where the verification of new entrants differs from the verification of the NIMs baseline data report this will be highlighted in this guidance.
+This includes, for example, an assessment to confirm the start date of normal operation.
+Where the verification of new entrants differs from verification of the baseline data report, this will be highlighted in this guidance.